Prepare for FY1 Guide by Specialty

 What should a doctor expect from this rotation?

-Fast-paced rotation with a quick turn over of patients.
+Fast-paced rotation with a quick turnover of patients.
 Most patients stay for 48-72 hours before being discharged or moving to a ward.
-You will see a mixed variety of acute presentations, therefore it is an excellent rotation to tick off a lot of the competencies and procedures.
-However typically the rota & workload can be quite tough because of the turnover of patients and patients can be quite unwell if they’ve only just come in.
+You will see a mixed variety of acute presentations, therefore it is an excellent rotation to tick off many of the competencies and procedures.
+However, typically the rota & workload can be quite tough because of the turnover of patients and patients can be quite unwell if they’ve only just come in.

 There is usually great senior support compared to other F1 rotations.
 Use this to your advantage to ask for teaching and getting procedures signed off as mentioned above.
 Tag along with seniors to review acutely unwell patients as part of your learning experience.
 You will learn a lot and some of the skills gained will stand you in good stead for the rest of your career.